prageethpmplus/GitBranching/README.md

 `git branch -r :` - Shows remote branch list

 `git branch -a :` - Shows both remote and local branches.

+# Create branch locally first and push it to remote.